 Summer 2014 RETE: June 30-August 8

-The UNH Research Experience for Teachers is a seven-week research experience working in collaboration with a UNH engineering faculty mentor.
+Located on-campus at the University of New Hampshire in Durham, the Research Experience for Teachers in Engineeringis a seven-week research experience working in collaboration with a UNH engineering faculty mentor.

-- Providing pre- and in-service middle school, high school, and community college teacher-leaders with an intensive summer research experience in an engineering field.
+- Providing pre- and in-service middle school, high school, and community college teacher-leaders with an intensive sumer research experience in an engineering field.